euphorie/osha.oiradoc/docs/manuals/editor2.rst

 Creating the structure of an OiRA tool
 ======================================

-When completing/modifying the content it's essential to first consider the structure you will give your OiRA tool.
+When completing/modifying the content it is essential to first consider the structure that you will give your OiRA tool.

 With structure, we refer to the layout of *profile questions*, *modules* and *submodules*, as well as their contained *risks* and *measures*.

-Within a *module* or *profile question*, you can either add *submodules* or *risks*, a combination of both isn't possible.
+Within a *module* or *profile question*, you can either add *submodules* or *risks*; a combination of both isn't possible.
 You can however add *risks* to a *submodule*.

 ----------------------------------------------
 Copying or moving elements inside an OiRA tool